machingclee/machingclee.github.io/static/media/246-in-app-notification.9f9a3711.md

         .where("UserToChannel.userEmail", "=", userEmail)
         .execute(),
 ```
-In what follows:
+In the follwoing query we make the following aliases:

 - `NotificationChannel` = channel being notified
 - `NotificationSessionChannel` =  the channel of the session being notified
 - `NotificationProject` = project being notified
 - `NotificationSessionProject` = project of session being notified (forget to add Notification at the prefix)

 This will introduce sparsities (nulls) to each selected row.

 Just recall that project contains many channel, channel contains many messagesSession, then the nullity check will make sense

-In frontend each issue card (session) and each project will calculate what notification to show based on these informations
+In frontend each session, channeland  project will calculate what notification to show based on these informations
 ```js-31
     db.selectFrom("IndividualUserNotification")
         .leftJoin("MessagesSession", "MessagesSession.id", "IndividualUserNotification.sessionId")